 Contraception / Birth Control is Not Forbidden

 Clergy have innovated the prohibition of contraception for believing couples.
 There is no evidence for this in the Qur'an.
 Their only argument that a believer should produce as many children as possible is in direct opposition to the Qur'an.
+See Is Having More Children Islamic?

 "Do not say falsely, 'this is lawful and that is prohibited', inventing a lie about Allah..."
 (Qur'an 16:116)

-The ideas some people hold on the "intervention" of contraception with the destiny of Allah, is incorrect.
+The ideas some people hold on the "intervention" of contraception with the destiny of Allah is incorrect.
 The 'destiny of Allah' is a predetermination of every event and every human being to appear on earth from the beginning of time till the end of time - since Allah knows and controls all events.
 The use of contraception is also part of Allah's pre-determined sequence of events.
 Therefore, family planning as a result of the use of contraception is part of Allah's destiny and does not change what was destined by Allah.
 Contraception should be perceived as yet another blessing of Allah to human beings, and something to thank Allah by.

 There are forms of birth-control that involve surgery / physical alterations to the human body (e.g. vasectomy, tubal litigation, hysterectomy etc.).
 Such forms are against the Qur'an as Allah teaches against cutting / making physical alterations to the body: